lofidewanto/jsinterop-simple-jsframework-example/README.md

 [![Build Status](https://travis-ci.com/lofidewanto/jsinterop-simple-jsframework-example.svg?branch=master)](https://travis-ci.com/lofidewanto/jsinterop-simple-jsframework-example)

-We have two examples to use IndexedDB APIs on the browse:+
+We have two examples to use IndexedDB APIs on the web browser:

 **1. indexeddb-elemental2-example**: this example uses Elemental2 lib.